leo9009/esp-vocat-base-clone/README.md

 ### **Magnetic Slide Switch Interaction Control**
 The EchoEar base implements multiple interaction controls through a **magnetic** slide switch.
 Different slider positions change the magnetic field strength around the magnetometer.
 The base identifies slider actions by monitoring these magnetic field changes in real-time.
 When position changes are detected, the base reports corresponding events to EchoEar via serial port, enabling rich and intuitive interactive experiences.

-Supports 7 types of magnetic slide switch event detection:
+Supports 9 types of magnetic slide switch event detection:
    - Slider moved from up to down (SLIDE_DOWN)
    - Slider moved from down to up (SLIDE_UP)
    - Slider removed from up position (REMOVE_FROM_UP)
    - Slider removed from down position (REMOVE_FROM_DOWN)
    - Slider placed at up position (PLACE_FROM_UP)
    - Slider placed at down position (PLACE_FROM_DOWN)
-   - When slider is at down position, can additionally recognize **single click** action (SINGLE_CLICK)
+   - When slider is at down position, can additionally recognize **single click** action (SINGLE_CLICK): Detected based on mag_x axis data changes, combined with mag_x and mag_y relationship judgment to prevent false triggers from sliding
+   - **Fish feeding event** (FISH_ATTACHED): Detects specific magnetic field changes when small fish is placed from up position
+   - **Pairing mode** (PAIRING): Two EchoEar devices face-to-face for pairing and networking

 ![Magnetic Switch](https://image.lceda.cn/oshwhub/pullImage/351af8952a324622841299e806176f17.gif)